Fluorodopa F 18

 Summary

-• Fluorodopa F 18 is indicated for use in positron emission tomography to visualize dopaminergic nerve terminals in the striatum for evaluating adult patients with suspected Parkinsonian syndromes, serving as an adjunct to other diagnostic evaluations.
+• Fluorodopa F 18 (fluorodopa F 18) is indicated for use in positron emission tomography (PET) to visualize dopaminergic nerve terminals in the striatum for the evaluation of adult patients with suspected Parkinsonian syndromes (PS).
+Fluorodopa F 18 PET is an adjunct to other diagnostic evaluations.